MaguetteD/NoiseModelling/Docs/WPS_Blocks.rst

 NoiseModelling and WPS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since release v.3.0.0, NoiseModelling comes with various WPS scripts, encapsulated in so-called blocks.
-These blocks, written in `Groovy`_ language, are executed thanks to the `GeoServer`_ WPS engine.
+These blocks, written in `Groovy`_ language, are executed thanks to the `Javalin`_.

 Physically stored as ``.groovy`` files *(openable in any text editor)*, they are located in the ``NoiseModelling_5.0.2-SNAPSHOT/noisemodelling/scripts`` directory.